lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/zsh.md

 ## Setting `zsh` as default-shell

-Please ask HPC support if you want to set the `zsh` as your default-login-shell.
+Please ask HPC support if you want to set the `zsh` as your default login shell.